 What does Endangered Coast believe?

-We believe in the power of images to move people to do extraordinary things
+We believe in the power of images to move people to do extraordinary things and that

 traditional cultures can teach us to help save our planet.